11 User-Friendly Spreadsheet Software Solutions

-Microsoft built Web Apps to allow users store their documents in the cloud and share them with other users – namely colleagues, project members or bosses.
-And of course in the process offering an alternative to the free Google Spreadsheet.
-MS Excel Web App is similar to Google Spreadsheet, allowing unlimited sharing and co-working on a document.
-Instead of sending an Excel spreadsheet via email, you can upload it to Excel Web Application and share it even quicker.
+Microsoft built Web Apps for users to store their documents in the cloud and share them with other team members or clients.
+Of course, this also means they have created their own rival to Google’s Sheets.
+The Excel Web App works similarly, allowing unlimited sharing and co-working on a document.
+Instead of sending an Excel spreadsheet via email, you can work on it via Sharepoint and collaborate even more efficiently.

 7. Numbers for Mac

 Of course, while Google and Microsoft ran the table, there was no way that Apple could leave its customers out to dry, which might explain the creation of Numbers, a spreadsheet program for Mac users.
 One of the most interesting features of Numbers is its layout – rather than creating an endless grid when you start a new document, users are given a plain sheet.
 This gives you the freedom to choose fonts, style cell borders, and move everything around the canvas as you see fit.
 The result?
 A clear sheet with charts that are a pleasure to look at.

 Numbers may just be the best spreadsheet software for visualizing information and creating impactful presentations from small amounts of data.
 If you’re not so visually minded, the program also offers pre-built templates and over 250 functions to support comprehensive analysis.
 Compatible with iPhones and iPads as well as Mac, you can access your Apple Numbers sheets wherever you are, and edit them in collaboration with other team members.
 And for those clients of yours who are firm PC fans, your Numbers sheets can even be saved as Excel files.
 Safe to say that Apple really has thought of everything.